 Talking about money is a challenge, particularly if you were raised in a household where it simply wasn’t discussed.
 But just like addressing those hard issues with your kids as they are growing up is worth it, in the end this is too.
 Unfortunately, I have seen many families torn apart because of ambiguous or unexpected estate planning instructions.
 This is not only your opportunity to communicate your plan in a positive way, but to deepen your relationship with those that are most important to you.

-I will have a blog soon about how to conduct a family legacy meeting.
+When you are ready to start, I have a blog about how to conduct a family legacy meeting.
 For anyone with fear of the awkward, it be helpful to have a guide in what to talk about, how to prepare, and how to make the meeting a unifying event that your family looks forward to.

 Not Just a Family Meeting